gramjos/GetGitHubRepoNames/README.md

-## Scraping Github with Bash
+## Scraping Github with Bash and Zsh
-In a previous version of this script functionality only inlcuded displaying the public facing repositories of a given user.
+In a previous version of this script, back in my bash beginnings, functionality only inlcuded displaying the public facing repositories of a given user.
 The below graphic  illustrates this in two commands:<br>
 - `cat repoName.sh`
   - verfiying what will be executed
 - `source repoName.sh && listRepos`
-  - import file into the current shell environment & run
+  - import file into the current bash shell environment & run

 <p align="center">
   <img